Edited by: Michael Y. Park

 & Keri Stooksbury

 Many of the credit card offers that appear on this site are from credit card companies from which we receive financial compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 However, the credit card information that we publish has been written and evaluated by experts who know these products inside out.
 We only recommend products we either use ourselves or endorse.
 This site does not include all credit card companies or all available credit card offers that are on the market.
 See our advertising policy here where we list advertisers that we work with, and how we make money.
 You can also review our credit card rating methodology.

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Los Angeles International Airport (LAX) is the third-busiest airport in the world, and the second-busiest in the U.S. (after Hartsfield-Jackson Atlanta International Airport).
+Los Angeles International Airport (LAX) has dropped from the third-busiest to the fifth-busiest airport in the U.S. following the COVID-19 pandemic.

-LAX is in the middle of a huge $15 billion modernization project that started in 2009 and it supposed to be completed in 2025, in time for the 2028 Olympic Games.
+LAX is also in the middle of a $15 billion modernization project that started in 2009 and it supposed to be completed in 2025, in time for the 2028 Olympic Games.

-These major developments will include an automated people mover to transport passengers in between terminals and to Metro Rail links, a new car rental center, and road improvements to ease congestion.
+These major developments include an automated people mover between the terminals and Los Angeles Metro Rail links, a new car rental center, and road improvements to ease congestion.
 (The $2 billion people mover was delayed this summer and is now expected to open in fall 2024.)